Home » Classic Shrimp Scampi

 • Water

-• Butter (salted or unsalted) – Cubed and very cold.
+• Butter (salted or unsalted) – Salted or unsalted, cubed and very cold.
+I add it last to thicken the sauce without separating.

 Shrimp scampi ingredients with labels.